 Shopify is a hosted eCommerce platform that provides everything you need to create an online storefront.

 It’s sort of like hiring a general contractor to build your house, over being the contractor and hiring sub-contractors yourself.
 You’re still in control, but you let the general contractor use their expertise to make the project happen.
 My go-to analogy is with real estate.

 There are pros and cons to the approach – which is what we’ll get into.
-But basically know that Shopify directly competes mainly with BigCommerce and Volusion – all three of which provide turn-key eCommerce solutions, which in turn compete with non-turnkey solutions (like setting up your own store with WordPress + WooCommerce).
+But basically know that Shopify directly competes mainly with Volusion – all three of which provide turn-key eCommerce solutions, which in turn compete with non-turnkey solutions (like setting up your own store with WordPress + WooCommerce).